Psoralea lancifolia

-Otholobium lanceolatum is a small subshrub of up to 20 cm high, that is assigned to the Pea family.
+Psoralea lancifolia is a small subshrub of up to 20 cm high, that is assigned to the Pea family.
 It has up to 7 horizontal stems with raised tips, few hairless, alternately set leaves with only one leaflet and clusters of 15-27 white, pea-like flowers with a purple tip near the top of the short, seasonal shoots.
 It is endemic to one site near Caledon, South Africa.
 Flowers only appear in November and December within one year after a fire destroyed the vegetation.

 Description

-Otholobium lanceolatum is a small subshrub of up to 20 cm high, with few leaves, that is assigned to the Pea family.
+Psoralea lancifolia is a small subshrub of up to 20 cm high, with few leaves, that is assigned to the Pea family.
 Up to seven stems of 9–15 cm long grow from a short thickened trunk, spread horizontally at their base but have rising tips.
 The plants regrow from the underground woody rootstock after fire destroys the above ground biomass.
 These stems occasionally branch from one of the lower axils.
 At the base of the leaf are two hairless, awl-shaped, pointy, ribbed, gland bearing stipules of 3–5 mm long and 0.5–2 mm wide, which is longer than the petioles.
 In contrast to most Otholobium species, the leaf only consists of one leaflet.
 The ancestral clover-like leaf can still be deduced from the fact that the petiole of about 2 mm long is topped by a petiolule of about 1 mm long that can be shed separately.
 It in turn carries the single leaflet that can also be shed separately.
 The first leaves to appear in the season are densely set with warts and smaller than later leaves.
 The hairless leaflet is elliptic, 2.5–3.6 cm long and 0.6-1 cm wide, with a wedge-shaped base, the edge set with glands, a pointy end, but the central vein is elongated beyond the leaf blade in a straight tip.
 The midvein is prominent on the underside of the leaflet while the secondary veins are somewhat raised on both surfaces but less conspicuous.